-Thomas M. Rutledge is the Chairman and Chief Executive Officer of Charter Communications, the second-largest cable company in the United States, with more than 92,000 employees and 26 million customers across 41 states.
+Thomas M. Rutledge is the Chairman and Chief Executive Officer of Charter Communications, the second-largest cable company in the United States, with 94,000 employees and 26 million customers across 41 states.

 Prior to becoming CEO of Charter in 2012, Mr. Rutledge, a 40-year veteran of the industry, served as Chief Operating Officer of Cablevision Systems.
 He began his career in 1977 at American Television and Communications (ATC), a predecessor of Time Warner Cable where he served in many different capacities, eventually becoming President of Time Warner Cable.

 Mr. Rutledge is the current Chairman of the National Cable and Telecommunications Association (NCTA) and serves on the boards of CableLabs and C-SPAN.
 In 2011, he received NCTA’s Vanguard Award for Distinguished Leadership, the cable industry’s highest honor, and is a member of the Cable Hall of Fame and the Broadcasting and Cable Hall of Fame.

 He received a B.A. in economics from California University in California, Pennsylvania in 1977.Download Profile Image

 John Bickham is President and Chief Operating Officer at Charter Communications.
 Mr. Bickham joined Charter as Executive Vice President and COO in 2012.
 Mr. Bickham’s operational expertise has helped Charter navigate substantial growth in recent years as the fastest growing cable company in the nation.
 He was named President in July 2016 when transactions with Time Warner Cable and Bright House Networks closed.